-Eating out with kids
+Eating Out with Kids

 Picnics are popular in the many tranquil parks around Sydney Harbour, one of the world's great natural harbours.
-Take a ferry to Shark Island for a picnic lunch with marvellous views of the harbour, or head for world-famous beaches at Bondi or Manly for fish and chips by the ocean.
+Take a ferry to Shark Island for a picnic lunch with marvellous views of the harbour, or head to world-famous beaches at Bondi or Manly for fish and chips by the ocean.

-Take the light rail to the Sydney Fish Market, one of the world's biggest fish markets, for fresh seafood including cooked prawns.
+If seafood is on the menu, take the light rail to the Sydney Fish Market, one of the world's biggest fish markets, for fresh seafood including cooked prawns.
 Picnic tables are available overlooking Blackwattle Bay.
 Hop on a ferry to Watsons Bay for fresh seafood at Doyles on the Wharf.
 Kids can play in the nearby park or on the beach in front of Doyles.